NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Maximum Password Age

-2. You want to ensure that users change their passwords every 4 weeks and don’t use any of their 10 previous passwords.
+2. You want to ensure that users change their passwords every 4 weeks and don't use any of their 10 previous passwords.
 Which of the following policies should you configure to accomplish this goal?
     (Choose all that apply.)